First off, let me say that graphing two-variable linear inequalites in the x,y-plane is much easier than your textbook makes it seem.

-Think about how you've solved linear inequalites on the number line.
+Think about how you've solved one-variable linear inequalites on the number line.
 Suppose they'd asked you to graph something like x > 2.
 How did you do that?

 Content Continues Below